-This is a very special project close to our hearts.
-The Youth Development and Social Work volunteer in the townships of Knysna started for children living on the streets as a safe daily drop-off centre.
+Our Youth Development and Social Work volunteer project is a very special project close to our hearts.
+The Youth Development and Social Work volunteer project in the townships of Knysna started for children living on the streets as a safe daily drop-off centre.
 Over the years it has grown to assist mediating and giving support and training between the youth, families and schools and has now expanded to all youth at risk in the town of Knysna in South Africa.
 It is the perfect project for those interested in social work, life skills, sport, drama, art therapy, music, education, psychology and counselling.
 Many of the youth that attend the centre have learning disabilities and come from backgrounds with many economic issues.
-Together with qualified child care and social workers, the aim is to get them back into the schools if possible and with the long term goal of gearing them towards being self-sufficient upstanding members of society despite the challenges they have faced at such an early age.
+Together with qualified childcare and social workers, the aim is to get them back into the schools if possible and with the long-term goal of gearing them towards being self-sufficient upstanding members of society despite the challenges they have faced at such an early age.

 Project Description

 Volunteer with Youth Development and Social Work with a team of caring childcare workers in South Africa at a daily drop-off centre for youth at risk.
 This is fantastic project for educators, counsellors, social work, psychologists or those with similar interests.
-The main duties for volunteers is to assist and support the social worker and auxiliary social worker in their daily programs with the youth who are there voluntary.
-For those wishing to do this project as a social work internship for their practical credits, this can be arranged.
+The main duty for volunteers is to assist and support the childcare workers in their daily programs with the youth who are there voluntary.

 The centre is set in one of the poorer areas of Knysna, the town in which the project is based, and the youth that attend the centre are fetched every morning and dropped off in the afternoon.
 There are daily programs with the youth which range from life skills, art therapy, sports, numeracy, literacy, reading, music to personal development and more which volunteers assist the staff on the ground with.